ethan890914/RA-ProAgent/README.md

 pip install -r requirements.txt
 ```

-especially, We use the OpenAI version before Dev Day, so you can't use the latest version of OpenAI
+especially, We use the OpenAI gpt-4.1-mini

 ### 2. Prepare for  n8n

-Our projects use a self-host n8n, you can either prepare a n8n environment and connect ProAgent with a realworld APP service.
+Our projects use a self-host n8n, please prepare a n8n environment first.

-Or you can load our record to re-produce the case reported in our paper **without** n8n environment

-> prepare a n8n service is not an eazy thing, you may face some problems or bug that we haven't encountered before, and you must handle the situation.
-For example, you may find some GFW problems in China when connecting your APP accounts with n8n

 #### install n8n